Weinland Park: York Temple

 Once a Masonic Lodge, York Lodge No. 563 was recently converted to condominiums on North High Street.
 The designer kept as much of the bones of the building as possible when constructing the new plans.
 The marble floors, brass doorknobs, woodwork and stained glass are still present in the condos.

 Weinland Park Elementary School

 There is only one public school located within the Weinland Park neighborhood: Weinland Park Elementary School.
 Located at 211 East Seventh Avenue, it opened in 1952.
 It offers full-day pre-kindergarten all the way up through 5th grade and uses the Schmoker Instructional Model.
 The school is part of the Weinland Park Birth-Grade 5 Complex, and as such, offers a child care program and an array of after-school activities.
-It is an Annie Cassy Grant recipient and has a partnership with The Ohio State University which focuses on the engagement of students in STEM.
+It is an Annie Cassy Grant recipient and has a partnership with Ohio State University which focuses on the engagement of students in STEM.
 Weinland Park Elementary School is ranked 1483rd of elementary schools in Ohio.